 You may also want to build an online portfolio of your work, which could require an entirely different piece of blogging kit, as opposed to the traditional blog that hosts articles and journals.

-What you’ll need to start your blog
+3 things you’ll need to start your blog

-- A blogging platform.
+1. A blogging platform